Local integrals of motion detection of localization-protected topological order: Phase diagram from tLIOMs

 We expect $\langle \sigma_S \rangle_\text{cuts}\rightarrow 0$ for $\sigma_V = \sigma_\mu \rightarrow \infty$, because there the LIOMs are simply the trivial stablizers (exact LIOM ansatz with $U_\text{SR} = \mathbb{1}$): the eigenstates are independently populated local fermion modes.
 Similarly, $\sigma_V = \sigma_\mu = 0$ is the topological MBL limit with tLIOMs simply the topological stabilizers (exact tLIOM ansatz with $U_\text{SR}^{(t)} = \mathbb{1}$), independently of the disorder realizations, which again implies $\langle \sigma_S \rangle_\text{cuts} = 0$.
 Away from these limits, but still in an MBL phase, i.e., with all eigenstates MBL, the entanglement and its fluctuation are low due to the area law.
 In an ergodic phase, where all eigenstates are volume-law entangled, the equivalence of spectral and ensemble (i.e., over disorder) averages~\cite{BrodyRMT81} implies suppressed entanglement fluctuations.
 In a thermal but not ergodic phase, with a $0<\nu<1$ fraction of volume-law states, we expect entanglement fluctuations to diverge in the thermodynamic limit due to $\nu$ being sensitive to small changes in the disorder~\cite{kjall2014many}.

 The maximum amount of entanglement allowed by our approximation is proportional to $\ell$; hence, we expect $\langle \sigma_S \rangle_\text{cuts}$ to acquire a maximum, increasing with $\ell$~\cite{Wahl2017PRX}, where entanglement fluctuations would diverge.
-(This is analogous to the finite-size scaling in Ref.~\cite{kjall2014many}.)
+(This is analogous to the finite-size scaling in Ref.~\onlinecite{kjall2014many}.)
 This is consistent with Fig.~\ref{fig:ratio} if one combines the LIOM and tLIOM data in the regimes where they are reliable.

 Based on the comparison between the optimized figures of merit for $\sigma_\mu = \sigma_V$, we expect the topological MBL phase to extend at most up to $\sigma_\mu = \sigma_V \lesssim 0.5$ and the trivial MBL phase to start above $\sigma_\mu = \sigma_V \gtrsim 0.5$.
-But the broad maxima of the entanglement entropy fluctuation of $U_\mr{SR}^{(t)}$ at $\sigma_\mu = \sigma_V \approx 0.5$ can indicate an interstitial thermal phase.
-This is also consistent with conventional and topological LIOMs performing comparably in a window around $\sigma_\mu = \sigma_V \approx 0.5$.
+But the broad maxima of the entanglement entropy fluctuation of $U_\mr{SR}^{(t)}$ at $\sigma_\mu = \sigma_V \approx 0.5$ can indicate an interstitial thermal phase.\footnote{To definitively establish whether this interstitial thermal phase is present, one may seek clearer maxima using larger $\ell$.
+However, this is beyond the scope of this work; our focus is on detecting topological MBL.} This is also consistent with conventional and topological LIOMs performing comparably in a window around $\sigma_\mu = \sigma_V \approx 0.5$.
 Outside of this window, however, the performance difference between conventional and topological LIOM ans\"atze allows us to clearly detect the topology of the MBL phase.

 The picture obtained from our (t)LIOM approach is thus consistent with the (dual) spin-glass order parameter and the gap ratio from ED.
 While meeting this benchmark, using (t)LIOMs we could probe system sizes well beyond the reach of ED.
 This suggests that our method can generalize well for detecting topological MBL phases beyond 1D.